aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/1-match/README.md

 }
 ```

-You can reference more than one variable in the conditions, provided that the variables are in the scope:
+You can reference more than one variable in the conditions, provided that the variables are in scope:

 ```